Looking for color-coding ideas or inspiration on how to use this technique in your planner?

 (you can also add one at the end of the line if you want to)

-Overall, color-coding with washi-tapes can make your planner look really cheerful and fun.
+Overall, color-coding with washi tapes can make your planner look really cheerful and fun.

-With self-adhesive tapes
+Color coding with self-adhesive tapes

 Self-adhesive tapes can also be used in a number of ways and here are some of them.